ASH-GIT22/C_Programming/README.md

 # C_Programming
-Programms and Assignments for logic building Batch-C
+Programs and Assignments for logic building Batch-C